 Offices on the Rutgers–Camden campus provide tutoring, career services, library services, and other supportive services remotely by phone, email, online systems, and video conferencing.
 They may participate in student organizations, though most meetings and other programming occurs in Camden.
 Students may access the gym and recreational options in Camden, and are allowed to use similar available facilities at most partner locations.
 Health and counseling services are not available, and off-campus students are not required to pay the fee for those services.

 The academic program manager for each site arranges for ID cards each term during the orientation process.

 Do off-campus students pay the same tuition and fees as an on-campus student?

 The same tuition is charged for off-campus students as an on-campus student.
 Fees are slightly less.
 For example, there is no health services fee.
-(Active-duty JBMDL students do not pay fees per MOU with the military; students in the Puerto Rico program also pay a lower tuition rate.)
+(Students in the Puerto Rico program pay a lower tuition rate.)

 What academic calendar do off-campus students follow?